tarekchida/share-me/readme.txt

 <strong>Included social Networks :</strong>
 Facebook
 Twitter
 Googleplus
 Tumblr
 Linkedin
-Flickr
 Blogger

 <strong>Included Icon Sets :</strong>
+Apricum
 Cercle
 Elegent
+Leaf
 Minimalist
 Ribbon
 Simple

 == Screenshots ==
 1. This is the first screen shot from the Admin Pannel
 2. This is the second screen shot from the front Home page
+3. This is the third screen shot from the front Home page on mobile sceen

  == Installation ==
 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

-<strong>Can i add my own icons to the widget?</strong>
+<strong>Can i add my own icons to the plugin?</strong>
 Yes.
-Using an FTP client, navigate to the "iconset: folder under the wp-content/plugins/share-me/images in your wordpress installation.
+Using an FTP client, navigate to the "iconset: folder under the wp-content/plugins/share-me/assets/images in your wordpress installation.
 Now Create a new folder for your custom iconset, naming it accordingly.
 Add your icons (.png format, preferably 32px x 32px size).
 Refresh.
 The new iconset will be appear in the themes selection in the plugin settings.